CostaBru/knapsack/README.md

 We are given a set of ``N`` items, each item ``J`` having a ``Pj`` value and a weight ``Wj`` .
 The problem is to choose a subset of the items such that their overall profit is maximized, while the overall weight does not exceed a given capacity ``C`` [6].

-Let's consider classical bottom-up dynamic programing solution for unbounded knapsack problem.
+Let's consider classical bottom-up dynamic programming solution for unbounded knapsack problem.
 Let's call it ``DPS``.

 Bounded version of that problem has known way of reduction to unbounded one [5].